 Joined the Board of Directors on 6 December 2017.
 Current term expires in 2019.
+Member of the of the Audit and Risk Committee.

 Fonden Nuummi Illorsuit Timersortarfiit - Godthåb-hallerne Andelsboligforeningen Taliffik

 Deputy manager Yvonne Jane Poulsen Kyed GrønlandsBANKEN A/S